North Korea says US carrier's return aggravates tensions | Law-Order

 North Korea says US carrier's return aggravates tensions

-North Korea warned Saturday the U.S. redeployment of an aircraft carrier near the Korean Peninsula is causing a considerably huge negative splash in regional security, as it defended its recent missile tests as a righteous reaction to intimidating military drills between its rivals.The North Korean Defence Ministry statement came a day after the nuclear-powered aircraft carrier USS Ronald Reagan began a new round of naval drills with South Korean warships off the peninsulas east coast.
+North Korea warned on Saturday the US redeployment of an aircraft carrier near the Korean Peninsula is causing a considerably huge negative splash in regional security, as it defended its recent missile tests as a righteous reaction to intimidating military drills between its rivals.The North Korean Defense Ministry statement came a day after the nuclear-powered aircraft carrier USS Ronald Reagan began a new round of naval drills with South Korean warships off the peninsulas east coast.

 - Country:

-North Korea warned Saturday that the U.S. redeployment of an aircraft carrier near the Korean Peninsula is causing a "considerably huge negative splash" in regional security, as it defended its recent missile tests as a "righteous reaction" to intimidating military drills between its rivals.
+North Korea warned on Saturday the US redeployment of an aircraft carrier near the Korean Peninsula is causing a “considerably huge negative splash” in regional security, as it defended its recent missile tests as a “righteous reaction” to intimidating military drills between its rivals.

-The Reagan's redeployment is "an event of considerably huge negative splash to the regional situation," an unidentified spokesman at the North Korean Defence Ministry said in remarks carried by state media.
-"The armed forces of (North Korea) is seriously approaching the extremely worrisome development of the present situation."
-He also called Reagan's return "a sort of military bluffing" to issue a warning over North Korea's "righteous reaction" to "the extremely provocative and threatening joint military drills of the U.S. and South Korea."
-North Korea regards U.S.-South Korean military exercises as an invasion rehearsal and is especially sensitive if such drills involve U.S. strategic assets like an aircraft carrier.
-North Korea has argued it was forced to pursue a nuclear weapons program to cope with U.S. nuclear threats.
-U.S. and South Korean officials have repeatedly said they have no intentions of attacking the North.
+The Reagan's redeployment is “an event of considerably huge negative splash to the regional situation,” an unidentified spokesman at the North Korean Defense Ministry said in remarks carried by state media.
+“The armed forces of (North Korea) is seriously approaching the extremely worrisome development of the present situation.”
+He also called the Reagan's return “a sort of military bluffing” to issue a warning over North Korea's “righteous reaction” to “the extremely provocative and threatening joint military drills of the US and South Korea.”
+North Korea regards US-South Korean military exercises as an invasion rehearsal and is especially sensitive if such drills involve US strategic assets like an aircraft carrier.
+North Korea has argued it was forced to pursue a nuclear weapons program to cope with US nuclear threats.
+US and South Korean officials have repeatedly said they have no intentions of attacking the North.

 The Reagan carrier group's latest training with the South Korean navy is to end on Saturday.
 South Korean officials recently said North Korea was also prepared to test a new liquid-fueled intercontinental ballistic missile and a submarine-launched ballistic missile while maintaining readiness to perform its first underground nuclear test since 2017.